Impala hunting is conducted in woodland and savanna areas.

 - Mountain Reedbuck

-- Impala can leap up to 10 feet in the air and travel as far as 33 feet in a single bound.
-An animal with an average height of 3 feet and a length of around 4 feet is a considerable distance.
+- Impala can leap up to 10 feet in the air and travel as far as 33 feet in one bound.
+For an animal with an average height of 3 feet and a length of around 4 feet, this is a considerable distance.

-- This agility makes it easy for the impala to maneuver over and around obstacles.
-This comes in handy when they need to escape predators.
+- This agility makes maneuvering over and around obstacles easy for the impala.
+This comes in handy when they need to escape predators such as lions.

 - Impala undertakes mutual grooming.
 One impala will groom a herd member.
 Who will return the favor by grooming in precisely the same spot for the same time.

 - Impala is a synchronous breeder.
 This means they tend to mate and give birth around the same time each year.